-- Before you notify 811, pre-mark your proposed excavation area with white paint, flags, and/or stakes so locators can easily identify and mark affected utilities. - If you don't notify 811, you risk hitting an underground utility line.
-You, your crew members, or others could be hurt or killed.
-You may be held liable for any resulting damages, as well as outage and repair costs.
+- Before you notify 811, pre-mark your proposed excavation area with white paint, flags and/or stakes so that locators can easily identify and mark affected utilities. - If you don't notify 811, you risk hitting an underground utility line.
+You, your crew members or others could be hurt or killed.
+You may be held liable for any resulting damages, as well as outage and repair costs. - Always contact your state 811 center before digging and for the most current requirements.